 - Most importantly, we can talk about addiction amongst our friends and family members to hopefully address the misperceptions about addiction, treatment options and long-term recovery

 - Each of us can commit to not using hurtful or damaging words about those who face addiction

-* 2015 research on stigma for people with addiction disorders conducted by the Massachusetts Bureau of Substance Abuse Services, Department of Public Health, Executive Office of Health and Human Services.
+* 2015 research on stigma for people with addiction disorders conducted by the Massachusetts Bureau of Substance Addiction Services, Department of Public Health, Executive Office of Health and Human Services.

-** "DrugFacts: Understanding Drug Abuse and Addiction," National Institute on Drug Abuse (2012)
+** "DrugFacts: Understanding Drug Use and Addiction," National Institute on Drug Abuse (2012)